Kotlin/KEEP/proposals/change-defaulting-rule.md

 > If you don't specify a use-site target, the target is chosen according to the `@Target` annotation of the annotation being used.
 If there are multiple applicable targets, the first applicable target from the following list is used: `param`, `property`, `field`.

 We shall argue below that the defaulting rule should be changed for the case of properties defined in primary constructors.
 Instead, the annotation should be applied to _both_ the constructor parameter and the property or field.
+Furthermore, sometimes it is also important to apply the same annotation to getters and setters, a scenario that currently requires duplication.

 ### Potential misunderstandings